kisinga/dgraph-example/README.md

 The database will not be populated with test records.
 Production mode does not expose ratel

-## Initialise db with sample data
+## My app shows no data

-open http://localhost:8000/?latest and navigate to the console paste the query in [this file](sample/init.txt) and run it.
-Run the schema mutation using the run button and then load the dataset into Dgraph
+Glad you made it this far.
+You need to initialise the db with somne sample data With the server already running (can be either prod or dev), open http://localhost:8000/?latest and navigate to the schema --> Bulk Edit paste the contents from [this file](sample/init.txt) click "Aplly schema"

-With the server already running (can be either prod or dev), open terminal and execute the following command
+Open terminal and execute the following command

 ```sh
 docker ps